What’s on in Somerset this summer 2026: guide for families

 Summer holidays events in Somerset

-Somerset Rural Life Museum
+Summer Fun on the Farm 2026: Somerset Rural Life Museum

-Set beneath the watchful gaze of Glastonbury Tor, the museum occupies a postcard-perfect spot and right now, it’s bursting with summer holiday activities that promise hands-on fun for all ages.
+Set beneath the watchful gaze of Glastonbury Tor, Somerset Rural Life Museum occupies a postcard-perfect spot and is with summer holiday activities for all ages.

 With Museum Unlimited, you pay once and can return again and again throughout the summer (£10 per adult, £4.75 for children aged 5-17.)